grace-burke/Data-Representation-Project/README.md

 # Data-Representation-Project

 ### To run virtual environment follow the steps below: ###
-1.Navigate to the project folder on the command line and run the following line.
+1. Navigate to the project folder on the command line and run the following line.
 .\venv\Scripts\activate.bat
 2. Run the following line to install all necessary packages. pip install Requirements.txt